HOUSTON - Position Title: Intern

-HOUSTON - The internship program at KPRC Channel 2 is designed to provide students with the opportunity to enhance their knowledge in various fields of communication by receiving hands-on experience in several KPRC departments.
+The internship program at KPRC Channel 2 is designed to provide students with the opportunity to enhance their knowledge in various fields of communication by receiving hands-on experience in several KPRC departments (News, Sports, Weather, Digital).

-The newsroom offers opportunities to learn the skills needed for: Newscast writing & producing, video editing, news and sports reporting, special projects and the assignment desk, considered the nerve center of the newsroom.
+The newsroom offers opportunities to learn the skills needed for: Newscast writing & producing, video editing, news and sports reporting, special projects, social media and the assignment desk.
 All newsroom interns are required to take part in an end of the semester “mock” newscast written and produced by interns.

 The internship program is a paid program intended to augment the educational development of those studying for careers in broadcasting.
 The internship opportunities are structured with appropriate supervision, evaluation and feedback for students enrolled in institutions of higher learning.